-- Register for the course in Eduphoria!
-Strive. - Sign the attendance roster when checking in to attend the course. - Complete the course survey within 48 hours of the course completion. - Credit will be granted by the Teaching and Learning Department.
+- Register for the course in Strive. - Sign the attendance roster when checking in to attend the course. - Complete the course survey within 48 hours of the course completion. - Credit will be granted by the Teaching and Learning Department or the course facilitator.